martinring/thesis/src/5-Partitioning.md

 exact relation between Z3's `rlimit` count and real time since `rlimit` also considers memory operations.]

-Using this set-up, the verification runtime analysis determines the desired set $X$ out of which the variables to be set to fixed values can be obtained.
+Using this set-up, the verification run time analysis determines the desired set $X$ out of which the variables to be set to fixed values can be obtained.
 Afterwards, the originally given proposition $\phi$ as well as the proposition with the variables in $X$ set to ground